-The following are minutes from the Trust Task Force's most recent meetings.
+The following are minutes from the Trust Task Force's meetings.

 Following the annual report and recommendations from the Task Force, the Department of Labor and Regulation will forward any approved recommendations to the Governor's Legislative Task Force (LTF) for review.
 Any recommended changes approved by the LTF and the Governor will be submitted to the Legislature by the Department for consideration.
 Once submitted, bills can be tracked through the Legislative Research Council website.